lemiskutswa/JavaScript-Overview/README.md

 Destructuring is an easier way to take properties out of objects

 # The DOM
-document.querySelector() - works with strings between the brackets - used to select and retrieve the first element
+document.querySelector() - works with strings between the brackets - used to select and retrieve the first element that matches the specified CSS selector

+- Each HTML element has an innerHTML property that lets us control the element from JS.